os-observability/perf-test-tempo-opensearch/README.md

-# Grafana Tempo and Elasticsearch resource comparison
+# Grafana Tempo and Elasticsearch performance comparison

 This repository compares resource utilization of Tempo and Elasticsearch.